td-github-training/td-github-training.github.io/docs/02_commits.md

 git diff 2710 b745
 ```

 > Notice that, just like merges, diffs are directional.
 It is easiest to think of it as "diff back to `<REF-1>` starting at `<REF-2>`" or "see what is *not* in `<REF-1>` but *is* in `<REF-2>`".
+>
-The final example shows how to compare two commits based on their commit hashes.
+> The final example shows how to compare two commits based on their commit hashes.
 This exact command will not work for everyone since the commits in your own repository will have different hashes.

-There's a helpful alias for opening the remote directly from your command-line.
-Check out the appendix if you'd like to know more!

 ## Fixing mistakes